slint-ui/slint/docs/langref.md

 import { Button } from "./button.slint";
 import { Button as CoolButton } from "../other_theme/button.slint";

-component App inherits Rectangle {
+export component App inherits Rectangle {
     // ...
     CoolButton {} // from other_theme/button.slint
     Button {} // from button.slint